c01dkit/tech-blog/docs/sentence-templates.md

 * In this work, we propose POMP++, a system to address the above limitations in analyzing a post-crash artifact and pinpointing statements pertaining to the crash.
 * In this paper, we present REPT, a practical system that enables reverse debugging of software failures in deployed systems.

+介绍某一流程在整体系统中的作用：

+* During program debugging, fault localization is the activity of identifying the exact locations of program faults.

+说明某一步骤并非简单的：

+* However, identifying the bug-inducing commit precisely for a bug-revealing test can be non-trivial due to the following reasons.

 凝练本文实验效果：

 * We design and implement REPT, deploy it on Microsoft Windows, and integrate it into WinDbg.
 We evaluate REPT on 16 real-world bugs and show that it can recover data values accurately (92% on average) and efficiently (in less than 20 seconds) for these bugs.
 We also show that it enables effective reverse debugging for 14 bugs.